 The property key should match what is being sent by the SDKs or APIs.
 This is used to match the data up.

 Select the corresponding type of your custom property.
-This type must match with the type the SDKs are sending.
+This type must match the type the SDKs are sending.